-Example #1: A lowboy trailer is required to transport a Type 2 Dozer.
-The unit filling the Type 2 Dozer will create the support request and assign the lowboy trailer to transport the

-Type 2 Dozer.
-If the unit filling the Type 2 Dozer is unable to locate a lowboy trailer, the support order may be placed elsewhere.
+Example #1: A lowboy trailer is required to transport a type 2 dozer.
+The unit filling the type 2 dozer will create the support request and assign the lowboy trailer to transport the type 2 dozer.
+If the unit filling the type 2 dozer is unable to locate a lowboy trailer, the support order may be placed elsewhere.

-Example #2: A crew being mobilized to a "wildfire"; a type 2 crew from Elko, Nevada requires a bus for transporting the crew to a Utah incident.
-The bus should be assigned to a support request created by the Elko Field Office (unit filling the crew) and filled locally.
+Example #2: A crew being mobilized to a "wildfire"; a type 2 crew from Elko, Nevada requires a bus for transporting the crew to a Colorado incident.
+The bus should be assigned to a support request created by Elko Dispatch (unit filling the crew) and filled locally.
 The support request will not be processed by NICC.